arcus/education_modules/database_normalization/database_normalization.md

 In the two table option, we only have to find "orane juice" in a single column, "item\_name", and it occurs once only (this is because this id number is a primary key, which means it can only occur once).

 The theory of how to separate data for top speed and efficiency is complex.
-However, it's enough for now to understand that data in SQL databases are fragmented in a process called normalization, to help reduce needless repetition, simplify data, and improve system speed and performance.
+However, it's enough for now to understand that data in relational databases are fragmented in a process called normalization, to help reduce needless repetition, simplify data, and improve system speed and performance.

 ### Quiz: Normalization

-Why is data normalized (carefully fragmented to reduce repetition and inefficiency) in SQL?
+Why is data normalized (carefully fragmented to reduce repetition and inefficiency) in relational databases?
 Select all the correct answers.

-[[ ]] SQL has a limit on number of columns permitted in a table, and must break up data in order to keep tables smaller.
+[[ ]] Relational database systems have a limit on number of columns permitted in a table, and must break up data in order to keep tables smaller.
 [[X]] Because data is often one-to-many, storing data in a single table is inefficient.
 [[X]] Normalizing data makes correcting or changing data simpler and less prone to error.
 [[ ]] Normalization is a holdover from when most databases were business-related, but it is not necessary in biomedical research.